willbuckingham/node-rest-mysql/README.md

 # node-rest-mysql

-This is a boilerplate with proper for using Node.js with Express to host a RESTful API for a MySQL/MariaDB Database.
+This is a boilerplate for using Node.js with Express to host a RESTful API for a MySQL/MariaDB Database.

-Supports Collection and Specific Item requests over GET, POST, PUT, DELETE (PATCH not currently supported)
+Supports Collection and Specific Item requests over GET, POST, PUT, DELETE (PATCH not currently implemented)

 ## Resources